Waiteti Viaduct

 The Waiteti Viaduct (Bridge 179), 3 km south of Te Kuiti and 2.5 km north of the station site, was opened in 1889.
 It is the most northerly of the major viaducts on the NIMT.
 At its highest, the railway is 35 m above the road to Mangaokewa Scenic Reserve and the Waiteti Stream, a tributary of the Mangaokewa Stream, which flows into the Waipā.

 Te Araroa walk track runs through the Mangaokewa valley, near the viaduct.
-The nearby 200 ha Mangaokewa Scenic Reserve is mainly podocarp/tawa forest with nikau groves.
+The nearby 200 ha Mangaokewa Scenic Reserve is mainly podocarp/tawa forest with nīkau groves.

 The 154 acre for the Waiteti section of the railway was acquired under the Public Works Act in 1888, apparently without payment.

 Design and construction

 Designed by the Public Works Department, Waiteti Viaduct was built by Christchurch firm, J. & A. Anderson & Co, from 1887 to 1889.
 As the NIMT was extended south, the same firm later built the Makatote, Mangaturuturu, and Manganui-o-te-ao viaducts.

 Waiteti Viaduct was completed in 1888, tested for loading in March and opened in May 1889.
 It used four lattice girders of 32.4 m, totalling 130 metres (425 feet), supported on three lattice piers held in mass concrete abutments and foundations.
 The wrought iron parts were made in a foundry set up by Anderson in Te Kuiti, then riveted on site.
 The track and footway were on a rolled iron transom.

 It was given Category 1 listing by the New Zealand Historic Places Trust in 1990.